We love the authentic feel of Kitich Camp Mathews Forest. And it really is one of the best options in Kenya for walking safari!

 - The walks, led by Ndorobo/Samburu guides, present excellent opportunities to view mammals, birds and butterflies alike.

-- There are more than 350 bird species and over 150 types of butterfly – small wonder that the BBC once described the Matthews Forest as harbouring a ‘biological bonanza’!
+- There are more than 350 bird species and over 150 types of butterfly – small wonder that the BBC once described the Mathews Forest as harbouring a ‘biological bonanza’!

 - Guests can even make use of the River themselves, taking a break by enjoying a swim.